nithinv86/time-entry/README.md

 5. Open a Pull Request

 If you have any suggestions for improvements or new features, feel free to open an issue with the "enhancement" tag.
 Don't forget to give the project a star if you find it useful.
 Thank you for your contributions!

+**If you find any bugs or you have any improvement options [click here](incoming+nithinv86-time-entry-56105506-ahnteawx9z4nua5ckrbmjp23x-issue@incoming.gitlab.com) to drop an email.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>